- King James Bible

 And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.
 (Ephesians 4:30)

 Our salvation is also eternal.
-This means we cannot be forsaken once we’re saved as we are children of God, the Good Shepherd’s sheep.
+This means God will not forsake us once we’re saved as we have become children of God, the Good Shepherd’s sheep.
 When we are given eternal life it’s exactly that — eternal, everlasting.

 My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.
 (John 10:27-29)